OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 }
 ```

+Finally, [Click here to `Save`](command:workbench.action.files.save) your `HTML` file.

-## Preview the SIW Background Color Change
+## Preview the SIW Header Background Color Change

-Notice that this step has automatically highlighted the entire HTML file for you.
+Notice that this step has automatically opened the the HTML file for you here in VSCode.

-1. Right click into the code frame and select `Copy`
+1. Click into this HTML file and press `CTRL`+`A` to select the entire contents.

+2. Press `CTRL`+`C` to copy the code.

-2. Go back to your Okta Sign-In Page Code Editor tab in Chrome.
+3. Go back to your Okta Sign-In Page Code Editor tab in Chrome.

-3. Highlight the contents of the `HTML` box.
-4. Right click and select `Paste` to replace the code with the contents of your clipboard.
+4. Click inside of the Code Editor box and press `CTRL`+`A` to highlight the entire contents and press `BACKSPACE` to delete it.

+5. Press `CTRL`+`V` to paste in your updated code.

-5. Scroll up and verify that your embedded CSS now appears in the code.
+6. Scroll up and verify that your updated embedded CSS now appears in the code.

-6. Click the `Preview` button and observe that the background color of the SIW has changed.
+7. Click the `Preview` button and observe that the background color of the SIW header has changed.

 ![Preview bg color change](./.tour-resources/preview-bg-siw.gif)